-- I possess all the qualifications and none of the disqualifications to serve as an Independent Director of Beneficial Life Insurance Company, Inc., as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances. - 4.
-I am related to the following director/officer/substantial shareholder of Beneficial Life Insurance Company, Inc. and its subsidiaries and affiliates other than the relationship provided under Rule 38.2.3 of the Securities Regulation Code. (where applicable)
+- 3. I possess all the qualifications and none of the disqualifications to serve as an Independent Director of Beneficial Life Insurance Company, Inc. as provided for in Section 38 of the Securities Regulation Code, its Implementing Rules and Regulations and other SEC issuances. - 4.
+I am not related to any director/officer/substantial shareholder of Beneficial Life Insurance Company, Inc. as provided under Rule 38.2.3 of the Securities Regulation Code. (where applicable)

-NAME OF DIRECTOR/OFFICER/ SUBSTANTIAL SHAREHOLDER COMPANY NATURE OF RELATIONSHIP N/A N/A N/A
+NAME OF DIRECTOR/OFFICER/SUBTANTIAL SHAREHOLDER COMPANY NATURE OF RELATIONSHIP N.A.
+N.A.
+N.A.

-To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding pending in court:
+5. To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding.

-OFFENSE CHARGED/INVESTIGATED TRIBUNAL OR AGENCY INVOLVED STATUS N/A N/A N/A
+OFFENSE CHARGED/INVESTIGATED TRIBUNAL OR AGENCY INVOLVED STATUS N.A.
+N.A.
+N.A.